Grand Lake, Colorado: Fred N. Selak, ″The Hermit of Grand Lake″

 Selak's sister in California, Lillian Coffee, and her husband, Lawrence W. Coffee, were notified when Selak went missing.
 The two traveled to Colorado to assist in locating her brother.
 Lawrence Coffee was credited for helping identify the two suspects that would later confess to Selak's murder.

 The two men had hanged Selak July 21 as retaliation related to a fencing dispute.
 When found on August 17, Selak's remains were still hanging from the pine tree where he was killed almost a month earlier.
 Selak's murderers said they only found $75 and some old coins when they searched Selak's property.
 It was the coins that alerted Coffee as to who the perpetrators might be.
 Rumors of the hidden cash persisted.
-In March, 1927, convinced there must be more valuables or cash stashed somewhere on the property, the townspeople planned a search of his property as soon as the snow cleared.
+In March 1927, convinced there must be more valuables or cash stashed somewhere on the property, the townspeople planned a search of his property as soon as the snow cleared.

-The two perpetrators, Arthur Osborn, 22 at the time of the murder, and his cousin, Ray Noakes, 21, were found guilty and given the death penalty.
+The two perpetrators, Arthur Osborn, 22 at the time of the murder, and his cousin, Ray Noakes, 21, were found guilty of first degree murder and sentenced to death.
 Like the man they killed, they themselves were hanged.
-They were executed in Cañon City, Colorado on March 30, 1928.
+They were executed in Cañon City, Colorado, on March 30, 1928.